 4.5 / 5

-Up to 80% vet bill reimbursement
+Up to 80% back on eligible vet bills

-No lock-in contracts
+No lock-in contracts - cancel anytime

-Cover from 8 weeks old
+Cover available from 8 weeks of age

 Key Breed Facts

 • Size & weight: Medium build with a slender, athletic frame, typically 3 - 5 kg as adults.
 Males generally 4 - 5 kg, females 3 - 4 kg.
-Their lean build keeps medication and anaesthesia costs moderate
+Their lean build keeps medication dosing and anaesthesia costs moderate

-• Lifespan: Average lifespan of 15 - 20 years, making them one of the longer-lived cat breeds.
-Their longevity means more years of potential health issues but also a longer companionship
+• Lifespan: Average lifespan of 15 - 20 years, placing them among the longer-lived cat breeds.
+This longevity is a positive but increases the likelihood of age-related conditions developing in later life

 Common Health Conditions in Siamese Cats